This page covers frequently asked questions about the package:

 Short online courses at higher education levels

-To help Australians upskill or retrain, universities and non-university higher education providers are rolling out short online courses for new students in fields of national priority such as teaching, health, science, and information technology that can be offered for six months from May 2020.
+To help Australians upskill or retrain, universities and non-university higher education providers are rolling out short online courses for new students in fields of national priority such as teaching, health, science, and information technology that can be offered for six months from May, through to the end of 2020.